mikeraynham/wildaboutpilates/index.md

 * An all-round workout: all major muscle groups will be addressed, so you should come away feeling positive about a well balanced and challenging excercise plan.

+{% include testimonial.html
+    content="I meant to e-mail you last week to let you know how much I am enjoying your classes.
+I think Wednesday is the only night I get a good night's sleep.
+The class is hard but obviously relaxing." author="A Shenton"
+%}

 * A friendly, non-competitive environment.
 Everyone is encouraged to work at their own level of comfort and ability.

 * The venue has been chosen so you have ample space to move and stretch without feeling cramped.